Yunnan–Burma railway: Construction

+In July 1940, under pressure from Japan, the British closed the Burma Road temporarily to the transit of arms, ammunition, gasoline, trucks and railroad supplies.

 An article by Royal Arch Gunnison published in the San Francisco Chronicle on Thursday, November 27, 1941 stated that American Engineers still expected "12 to 15 months to complete" the railway and described a Dr. Victor Haas of the United States Public Health Service as in charge of sanitation and malaria prevention.

 Additional American personnel such as Paul Stevenson and Victor H. Haas accepted commissions with the United States Public Health Service and were sent to assist with malaria control during the construction effort.

 Abandonment

 Construction of the line was abandoned due to Japanese advances to Lashio in May 1942.

 As Japanese advanced towards Yunnan the Chinese army implemented a Scorched Earth policy and dynamited rail and bridges to prevent enemy advances.